 Pickups for banjo, violin, bass viol, ukulele, autoharp, piano, mandolin and the Stringtone key changer are shown on the page Other pickups and products

-The DeArmond pickups factory-fitted in their products by musical instrument manufacturers including D’Angelico, Deane, Eko, Epiphone, Emmons, Fender, Gretsch, Guild, Chicago Musical Instruments/Harmony and their own brands (Airline, Alden, Barclay, Heathkit, Holiday, Montgomery Ward, Sears, Silvertone, Regal, Truetone), Harlin Bros., Heath/Heathkit, Hofner, Kustom, Levin, CF Martin, Messenger, Micro-Frets, Ovation, Premier, Rickenbacker, Truetone and Standel are shown separately under each of the links shown here.
+The DeArmond pickups factory-fitted in their products by musical instrument manufacturers including D’Angelico, Deane, Eko, Epiphone, Emmons, Fender, Gretsch, Guild, Chicago Musical Instruments/Harmony and their own brands (Airline, Alden, Barclay, Heathkit, Holiday, Montgomery Ward, Sears, Silvertone, Regal, Truetone), Harlin Bros., Heath/Heathkit, Hofner, Kustom, Levin, CF Martin, Messenger, Micro-Frets, Ovation, Premier, Rickenbacker, Truetone and Standel are shown separately under each of the links to their pages in this website.

 Examples of packaging for DeArmond products including a guarantee card, catalog request card, typical instruction sheet, fixing accessories and various types of packaging are shown at the end of this page.